 Nowadays such regulations will sound over-restrictive, but it is important to remember first, that they were not always obeyed - the Disorder Mark system was still in active use - and, more importantly, that Varndean girls were genuinely aware of being privileged young people.
 The school-leaving age for nearly ninety per cent of schoolchildren was still only fourteen and unlike today, when Varndean is the most antiquated of buildings occupied by Brighton High Schools, it was then alone in having its own playing fields, modern laboratories, library, purpose-built dining room and kitchen and a host of other amenities.
 The Varndean Chronicles of this period reveal very clearly the sense of pride and purpose shared by staff and pupils inter-acting on each other.
 "Perfection, nothing less" seems almost palpably attainable.

-In all the years before 1926 some forty girls had gone on to university, but before Miss Ellis retired in 1937 more than fifty others had joined their number and throughout this time Varndean was never without an ex-pupil at Oxford or Cambridge as well as others at London, Reading, Manchester and Southampton or colleges of music and art and fifth and sixth form girls regularly spent a weekend in one or other of the older universities, entertained and guided by Miss Ellis and Miss Strange and the Varndean undergraduates of the day.
+In all the years before 1926, some forty girls had gone on to university.
+Before Miss Ellis retired in 1937, more than fifty others had joined their number and throughout this time, Varndean was never without an ex-pupil at Oxford or Cambridge as well as others at London, Reading, Manchester and Southampton or colleges of music and art.
+Fifth and sixth form girls regularly spent a weekend in one of the older universities, entertained and guided by Miss Ellis, Miss Strange and the Varndean undergraduates of the day.
 Every year, too, a dozen or more Old Girls qualified as teachers whilst others became librarians, bank clerks, nurses, pharmacists, secretaries and journalists.
 A School Fund, started in 1925 to celebrate the coming move to the new building, aimed to raise £1000 (the present equivalent would be more than ten times as great) to finance an annual Varndean Scholarship of £50.
 By 1928 a wide variety of fund-raising events, plays, fairs, markets and food-sales ("sponsored" efforts had not yet been thought of) together with generous donations from old girls had raised £800 and the first Varndean Scholarship was awarded to a former school captain who had gained entrance to Cambridge.
-The Fund soon reached its target, aided not a little by a collecting box in every form-room for farthings; and today it still helps, on a smaller relative scale, former Varndean girls at university.
+The Fund soon reached its target, aided by a collection box in every form-room for farthings; and today it still helps, on a smaller relative scale, former Varndean girls at university.

 Great stability was given to the School by the many long-serving members of staff who were heads of departments, senior form-mistresses and organizers of school societies and who had moved from York Place to Varndean, whilst new energies and ideas came from younger teachers who joined the staff after 1926.
 Some of these moved on quite quickly but Miss Pierson (1927) and Miss Crocket (1929), later Mrs Bowis, became part of Varndean's special tradition and in 1936 Miss Crocket shared in the organization of the School's first venture overseas.
 Day expeditions to places of interest, Science Society weekend camps at Nutley and visits to Oxford and Cambridge were long established activities, but the week-long stay in Paris at Easter 1936 was a very special adventure enjoyed by seventeen Fifth and Sixth Form girls on their first visit to a foreign capital.
 In the same year the School acquired its first wireless set which was used not only to join in such national events as the proclamation of King Edward VIII, but also to enhance French, German, history and music lessons.
 Also in 1936, the first offer of "school milk" at a half-penny for a third of a pint was taken up by about two hundred girls out of the total school population of over five hundred.
 The opening of the County Secondary school in Hove during the previous year meant that Varndean lost some of its "out-of-town" pupils, but their places were quickly filled by Brighton girls.